Tricyclic Antidepressants for Premenstrual Syndrome (PMS)

 What To Think About

 Tricyclic antidepressants (TCAs) are taken orally every day throughout the menstrual cycle for premenstrual syndrome (PMS) symptoms.
-Generally, a low dose is given at first, and the dosage is increased slowly until the medicine takes effect.
+Typically, a low dose is given at first, and the dosage is increased slowly until the medicine takes effect.
 This helps minimize side effects.

 eMedicineHealth Medical Reference from Healthwise